kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ## SAP Cloud Logging Alerts

-SAP Cloud Logging provides an alerting mechanism based on the OpenSearch Dashboards [alerting plugin](https://opensearch.org/docs/1.3/observing-your-data/alerting/index/).
-In the following it is described how to define and import recommended alerts.
+SAP Cloud Logging provides an alerting mechanism based on the OpenSearch Dashboard's [alerting plugin](https://opensearch.org/docs/1.3/observing-your-data/alerting/index/).
+Learn how to define and import recommended alerts:

-### Import
+### Import Alerts

-The alerts defined in the subsequent chapters are based on JSON documents defining a `Monitor` for the alerting plugin.
-Such monitor work instantly after import, however the configured notification action is missing a `destination` which needs to be added manually afterwards.
-Also, adjust the intervals and thresholds to your needs as a general guidance cannot be given.
+The following alerts are based on JSON documents defining a `Monitor` for the alerting plugin, which works instantly after import.
+However, you must manually add a `destination` to the configured notification action.
+Also, adjust the intervals and thresholds to your specific needs.

-To import a monitor, go to `Management > Dev Tools` in the Cloud Logging Dashboard and execute `POST _plugins/_alerting/monitors` followed by the contents of the respective JSON content.
-Afterwards, you will find the new monitor definition at `OpenSearch Plugins > Alerting`.
+1. To import a monitor, go to `Management > Dev Tools` in the Cloud Logging Dashboard.
+2. Execute `POST _plugins/_alerting/monitors`, followed by the contents of the respective JSON content.
+3. Verify that the new monitor definition is listed at `OpenSearch Plugins > Alerting`.

 ### Recommended Alerts

 Depending on the pipelines you are using, enable the some or all of the following alerts:

 | Category | File | Description |
 | -- | -- | -- |